-Stage 1 – Now the cancer has entered deeper layers in the stomach lining.
-At this stage it may also have grown into the main muscle layer of the stomach wall.
+- Stage 1: The cancer has grown into deeper layers of the stomach and possibly also into the main muscle layer of the stomach wall.

-Stage 2 – This stage is similar to Stage 1, but now the cancer has spread to nearby lymph nodes in some cases.
-In other cases, it has grown all the way through the muscle layer.
-It has NOT spread to other areas of the body.
+- Stage 2: The cancer has spread to nearby lymph nodes or has grown completely through the stomach’s muscle layer, but has not spread to other parts of the body.

-Stage 3 – Now the cancer has spread even more, possibly completely through the stomach wall or into nearby organs or structures.
-Despite this growth, it has not spread to distant parts of the body.
+- Stage 3: The cancer has grown through the stomach wall or has spread to nearby organs or structures, but it has not spread to distant parts of the body.